Measuring Your Risk of Developing Heart Disease:

 Lipoprotein (a) Levels and Developing Heart Disease:

 Lipoprotein (a) is a particular subclass of LDL cholesterol.
 Lp (a) is very similar in structure to a critical enzyme called plasminogen (13).
 Plasminogen helps the body dissolve blood clots.
 At any one time, our bodies are constantly making and dissolving microscopic blood clots.
-This dance is very delicate and dependent on a healthy balance of two blood clotting systems.
+This dance is very delicate and dependent on a healthy balance of two blood clotting systems and this balance is key to know for your risk of developing heart disease.

 If Lp(a) competes for binding spots for this blood clot dissolver, the blood system balance may form blood clots.
 The majority of heart attacks are caused by a blood clot in a heart artery at a site of atherosclerosis.
 Lp(a) has been shown to stimulate our immune cells to deposit cholesterol into heart artery walls thereby promoting the development of atherosclerosis (14).